-- Abstract.
-The retreat of Arctic sea ice is frequently considered as a possible driver of changes in climate extremes in the - 2 Arctic and possibly down to mid-latitudes.
-Despite the existence of many studies, it is still unclear how the atmosphere will - 3 respond to a near-total retreat of summer Arctic sea ice, a reality that might occur in the foreseeable future.
-This study explores - 4 this question by conducting sensitivity experiments with two global coupled climate models run at two different horizontal - 5 resolutions to investigate the change in temperature and precipitation extremes during summer over peripheral Arctic regions - 6 following a sudden reduction in summer Arctic sea ice cover.
-An increase in frequency and persistence of maximum surface - 7 air temperature is found in all peripheral Arctic regions during the summer when sea ice loss occurs.
-For each million km - 8 of Arctic sea ice extent reduction, the absolute frequency of days exceeding the surface air temperature of the climatological - 9 90th percentile increases by $\sim$ 4% over the Svalbard area, and the duration of warm spells increases by $\sim$ 1 day per month over - 10 the same region.
-Furthermore, we find that the 10th percentile of surface daily air temperature increases more than the 90th - 11 percentile, leading to a weakened diurnal cycle of surface air temperature.
-Finally, an increase in extreme precipitation, which - 12 is less robust than the increase in extreme temperatures, is found in all regions in summer.
-These findings suggest that a sudden - 13 retreat of summer Arctic sea ice clearly impacts the extremes in maximum surface air temperature and precipitation over the - 14 peripheral Arctic regions with the largest influence over inhabited islands such as Svalbard or Northern Canada.
-Nonetheless, - 15 even with a large sea ice reduction in regions close to the North Pole, the local precipitation response is relatively small - 16 compared to internal climate variability.
+- 1 Abstract.
+The retreat of Arctic sea ice is frequently considered as a possible driver of changes in climate extremes in the Arctic - 2 and possibly down to mid-latitudes.
+However, it is unclear how the atmosphere will respond to a near-total retreat of summer - 3 Arctic sea ice, a reality that might occur in the foreseeable future.
+This study explores this question by conducting sensitivity - 4 experiments with two global coupled climate models run at two different horizontal resolutions to investigate the change in - 5 temperature and precipitation extremes during summer over peripheral Arctic regions following a sudden reduction in summer - 6 Arctic sea ice cover.
+An increase in frequency and persistence of maximum surface air temperature is found in all peripheral - 7 Arctic regions during the summer when sea ice loss occurs.
+For each million km of Arctic sea ice extent reduction, the - 8 absolute frequency of days exceeding the surface air temperature of the climatological 90th percentile increases by $\sim$ 4% over - 9 the Svalbard area, and the duration of warm spells increases by $\sim 1$ day per month over the same region.
+Furthermore, we find - 10 that the 10th percentile of surface daily air temperature increases more than the 90th percentile, leading to a weakened diurnal - 11 cycle of surface air temperature.
+Finally, an increase in extreme precipitation, which is less robust (statistically speaking) than - 12 the increase in extreme temperatures, is found in all regions in summer.
+These findings suggest that a sudden retreat of summer - 13 Arctic sea ice clearly impacts the extremes in maximum surface air temperature and precipitation over the peripheral Arctic - 14 regions with the largest influence over inhabited islands such as Svalbard or Northern Canada.
+Nonetheless, even with a large - 15 sea ice reduction in regions close to the North Pole, the local precipitation response is relatively small compared to internal - 16 climate variability.